Thesis committees

 Doctoral School of Health & Life Sciences

-According to the decree of August 26, 2022, a thesis committee must be organized each year before each new registration until the thesis defense.
+According to the decree of August 26, 2022, a thesis committee must be organized each year before re-enrollment until the thesis defense.

-If an exceptional registration (4th year or more) is considered, a thesis monitoring committee must be organized to allow re-registration for the thesis.
+If an exceptional re-enrollment (4th year or more) is considered, a thesis monitoring committee must be organized to allow re-enrollment for the thesis.

 The thesis committee consists of at least two members:

-Optionally, a third member, a specialist in the discipline, holding a HDR or not (or equivalent for foreign researchers) and external to the University of Bordeaux, may be part of the committee (Appointed by the thesis supervisor in agreement with the doctoral candidate).
+Optionally, a third member, a specialist in the discipline, holding a HDR or not (or equivalent for foreign researchers) and external to the University of Bordeaux, may be part of the committee (Appointed by the thesis supervisor in agreement with the PhD student).

 The thesis supervisor attends the committee as an invited member.
-The tutor, along with external members, completes the online committee report and submits it to the Doctoral School, the doctoral candidate, and the thesis supervisor.
+The tutor, along with external members, completes the online committee report and submits it to the Doctoral School, the PhD student, and the thesis supervisor.

 Once the report is submitted to the Doctoral School, the PhD student uploads the committee report to their Adum profile.